 Domestic violence is not as simple as people make it sound, and the police do not always arrest the right person.
-These cases often include several charges that can be used against you at a domestic disturbance.
-If you have been arrested in any kind of domestic dispute, you need to speak to a Los Angeles domestic violence defense attorney.
+These cases often include several charges used against you as a result of a domestic disturbance.
+If law enforcement officers arrested you or a loved one in any kind of domestic dispute, you need to speak to a Los Angeles domestic violence defense attorney.

-At the Simmrin Law Group, our mission is to help those who have been accused.
-We do not believe you are guilty just because you were arrested, and we do not believe that a single mistake deserves the massive penalties the system will throw at you.
+At Simmrin Law Group, our mission is to help those accused of crimes in Los Angeles.
+We do not believe you are guilty just because police accused you or arrested you, and we do not believe that a single mistake deserves the massive penalties the system will throw at you.
 We’re on your side.

 How Do the Police Decide Who to Arrest for Domestic Violence?

-In many cases it’s frivolous.
+In many cases, it’s frivolous.
 When police respond to a domestic call, most officers sincerely try to do the right thing.
 However, they don’t know the details of the situation or what happened before they got there.
-This means that they have to make a quick decision on who to believe – and who to arrest – with very little information.
+This means they have to make a quick decision on who to believe—and who to arrest—with very little information.
 The way they do it won’t always be fair.
+This is where we come in.

-Some of the ways police will decide who to arrest include:
+Some of the ways police officers will decide who to arrest include:

-- Gender bias: The stereotype of domestic violence is a man beating a woman.
-That is not always true – any gender can abuse a partner of any other gender.
+- Gender Bias: The stereotype of domestic violence is a man beating a woman.
+That is not always true.
+After all, any gender can abuse a partner of any other gender.
 But when it’s a man and a woman, police will often believe the woman and arrest the man, even if the man acted in self-defense or the story is a lie.

-- Who called first: One line of reasoning is that whoever called 911 first must be the one who felt threatened.
+- Who Called First: One line of reasoning is that whoever called 911 first must be the one who felt threatened.
 This isn’t always true.
-A person may call the police to try to defray a situation, or just as a threat to scare the other person.
-Then the police arrest someone who may have done nothing wrong.
+A person may call the police to try to defray a situation or just as a threat to scare the other person.
+Then the police arrest someone who may have done nothing wrong except avoid escalating a situation by not dialing 911.

-- Who looks more hurt: If only one partner is injured, or one looks more injured than the other one, police often believe that person.
-This ignores the possibility that the non-injured person may have acted in self-defense, or that some injuries (like being hit in the head) may not be as visible.
+- Who Looks More Hurt: If only one partner suffered visible injuries, or one looks more injured than the other one, police often believe that person.
+This ignores the possibility that the non-injured person may have acted in self-defense or that some injuries (like a concussion from being hit in the head or internal bleeding) may not be as visible.

-- Who is more upset: If one partner is crying, trembling or upset, police may believe them.
+- Who Is More Upset: If one partner is crying, trembling, or upset, police may believe them.
 This is particularly unfair because men are less likely to openly show how upset they are, even if they are sad or scared on the inside.
+Cultural myths say women are the victims of domestic violence, and this approach often supports that myth.

-- Signs of aggression: You may not have been violent at all, but felt cornered or defensive once police were called.
+- Signs of Aggression: You may not have been violent at all but felt cornered or defensive once the other party called the police.
 Then, when they accuse you, you get even more defensive.
 As you act more aggressively, the police start to believe the other partner and arrest you, even if you did nothing wrong.

-Just because you were arrested does not mean you were in the wrong – or that you have to be convicted.
-This is why we urge you to fight your case by talking to a Los Angeles domestic violence defense attorney.
+Just because police officers arrested you does not mean you were in the wrong or that the court will convict you.
+This is why we urge you to fight your case by talking to a Los Angeles domestic violence defense attorney from our team.

-For a free legal consultation with a domestic violence defense lawyer serving Los Angeles, call (310) 928-9347
+For a free legal consultation with a domestic violence lawyer serving Los Angeles, call (310) 896-2723

 Domestic violence is not a single charge.
 It is a catch-all term for situations where a partner has hurt, tried to hurt, or harassed their partner (or ex).
 Under California Penal Code 273.5, this can include: